pickyourtrail_logo

 3. Switzerland

-Matterhorn Glacier Paradise is the highest cable car-accessible mountain station in Europe.
+Matterhorn Glacier Paradise in Zermatt is the highest cable car-accessible mountain station in Europe.
 It sits at an elevation of 3,883 meters (12,740 feet).
-Also known as Klein Matterhorn (Little Matterhorn), it offers visitors a rare window into an untouched glacial world, with year-round snow activities and 360-degree vistas of the Swiss Alps.
-Whether you are an adventure seeker, a nature lover or a traveller in search of dramatic Alpine scenery, this Zermatt Travel Guide will help you plan a visit to this stunning summit destination effortlessly!
+It offers visitors a rare window into an untouched glacial world, with year-round snow activities and 360-degree vistas of the Swiss Alps.
+Whether you are an adventure seeker, a nature lover or a traveller in search of dramatic Alpine scenery, this guide will help you plan a visit to this stunning summit destination effortlessly!

 Where is Matterhorn Glacier Paradise Located?